Gokhu18/Real-Time-Crop-Recognition/README.md

 ## Dateset

-you can download our dataset with the resolution of 400x300 [here](https://pan.baidu.com/s/1FloZQhICkibRxh-2GJTwyg ) and with the resolution of 512x384 [here](https://pan.baidu.com/s/1CPi_BXXDQiOiryMDegZz8Q )
+You can download our dataset with the resolution of 400x300 [here](https://pan.baidu.com/s/1FloZQhICkibRxh-2GJTwyg ) and with the resolution of 512x384 [here](https://pan.baidu.com/s/1CPi_BXXDQiOiryMDegZz8Q )